exercism/ruby/concepts/ranges/about.md

 # Ranges

-[Ranges][ranges] represents an interval between two values.
+[Ranges][ranges] represent an interval between two values.
 The most common types that support ranges are `Int` and `String`.
-They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range and iteration.
+They can be used for many things like quickly creating a collection, slicing strings, checking if a value is in a range, and iteration.
-They are created using the range operator `..` or `...` (inclusive and exclusive respectively).
+They are created using the range operator `..` or `...` (inclusive and exclusive, respectively).

 ```ruby
 1..5  # => 1..5